In this article, our generative AI consulting company will explain how the technology can support healthcare organizations.

 -

-Generating synthetic medical data
+Accelerating research with synthetic medical data

 Generative AI in healthcare can come up with realistic simulations replicating a large variety of health conditions, allowing medical students and professionals to practice in a risk-free, controlled environment.
 AI can generate patient models with different diseases or help simulate a surgery or another medical procedure.

 Traditional training involves pre-programmed scenarios, which are restrictive.
-AI, on the other hand, can quickly generate patient cases and adapt in real time responding to the decisions the trainees make.
+AI, on the other hand, can quickly generate patient cases and adapt in real time, responding to the decisions the trainees make.
 This creates a more challenging and authentic learning experience.

 The University of Michigan built a generative AI in healthcare model that can produce various scenarios for simulating sepsis treatment.